ianrandmckenzie/ghostwriter_oc_library/README.md

 # Ghostwriter OC Library
-A place to easily sync my written works for Minecraft using git and GitHub.
+A place to easily sync my original written works for Minecraft across my devices using git and GitHub.